Move the Stones of Rome to Rise:

 Julius Caesar, 3.2.207-221 (circa 1599)

-A section of my high-school English classes that I particularly enjoyed was reading Shakespeare's great tragic play, Julius Caesar.
-One of the requirements was memorization for verbal delivery, and I chose the climax of Mark Antony's great funeral oration for Caesar to the Roman people, a speech that was slyly ingratiating to the conspirators, subtly thankful to the dead Caesar, and nobly subversive of the assassins' cause.
+One of the class requirements was memorization for verbal delivery.
+For my recitation I chose the climax of Mark Antony's great funeral oration for Caesar to the Roman people: a speech that was slyly ingratiating to the conspirators, subtly thankful to the dead Caesar, and nobly subversive of the assassins' cause.

 The final lines above are not quite the very end of Antony's oration, but they are the emotional climax.
 As I read the lines aloud, and it seemed obvious to me, Antony's emphasis should fall as follows: